magnusbaeck/logstash-filter-verifier/README.md

   event needs to contain a field named `_lfv_out_passed` which contains the ID of the Logstash output.
 * `testcases`:
-  * `event`: Local fields, only added to the events of this test case.
+  * `fields`: Local fields, only added to the events of this test case.
 These fields overwrite global fields.

 Ignored / obsolete fields: